Qubes-Community/Contents/docs/os/windows/windows-tools.md

  7. Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the `Xen PV disk drivers` and the `Move user profiles` (which would probably lead to problems in Windows, anyhow).
 If during installation, the Xen driver requests a reboot, select "No" and let the installation continue - the system will be rebooted later.

- 8. Shut down Windows.
+ 8. Shut down Windows and wait until the VM is really stopped, i.e. Qubes shows no more activity.

  9. On a `dom0` terminal write: *(where `<VMname>` is the name of your Windows 10 VM)*

 		qvm-features <VMname> gui 1
+		qvm-prefs <VMname> qrexec_timeout 300

  10. Reboot Windows.
-If the VM starts, but does not show any window then shutdown Windows from the Qube manager and reboot Windows once more.
+If the VM starts, but does not show any window then shutdown Windows from the Qube manager, wait until it has really stopped, and reboot Windows once more.

  11. Now the system should be up, with QWT running correctly.